 Limit What You Pack to Your Included Checked Baggage

 Since almost all fares with Scandinavian Airlines include at least some checked baggage, you can avoid additional fees by limiting what you pack to your included baggage allowance.
-Between at least one checked bag and your carry-on allowance, you can pack the essentials—especially if you’re traveling on a shorter trip.
+Between at least one checked suitcase and your carry-on allowance, you can pack the essentials—especially if you’re traveling on a shorter trip.

 Pay for Excess Baggage Ahead of Time